zatikbalazs/mass-database-modifier/README.md

 # Mass Database Modifier (MDBM)
 **Run SQL statements on multiple databases!**

-MDBM is a very handy tool if you need to modify multiple databases all at once.
+Mass Database Modifier (MDBM) is a very handy tool if you need to modify multiple databases all at once.
 It's a huge help and saves a lot of time.

 ## Requirements
 - PHP5 with PDO extension installed and enabled